alang100/DSTS_Assignment_2_Predicting_Flight_Delays/README.md

 ---

+## Part B
-## Summary Report of Part B: Using AWS Sagemaker to Predict Airplane Delays Using Machine Learning Techniques
+### Summary Report of Part B: Using AWS Sagemaker to Predict Airplane Delays Using Machine Learning Techniques

 Provided here is a summary of the project for easy reference.
 Refer to the generated [Part B - oncloud.html](Part%20B%20-%20oncloud.html) report for more details.